prajwalkantharaju093/Jenkin_6.2C/README.md

-# Jenkin_6.2C
-SIT223-SIT753 Credit Task: Continuous Integration and Deployment with Jenkins and GitHub
+Continuous Integration and Deployment with Jenkins and GitHub

 Continuous Integration and Deployment